Habits are a cornerstone of our lives. Some of our habits and routines can be so automatic that we don’t realize we are doing them.

-Your mind and your focus are all over the place, which is neither relaxing or entertaining.
+Your mind and your focus are all over the place, which is neither relaxing nor entertaining.

-If you are trying to relax by watching television, perhaps meditation would be a better option for you?
-CreativeLive have an online course Meditation for Everyday Life to help you embrace meditation and bring more calm to your life.
+If you are trying to relax by watching television, perhaps meditation would be a better option for you.
+CreativeLive has an online course Meditation for Everyday Life to help you embrace meditation and bring more calm to your life.

 I read a lot of articles about people reaching a certain level of success and they often have one thing in common – they don’t watch a lot of television.